 Celebrate Good Times, Come On!

 Reward, recognition and motivation matters

-It’s really important that the centre feel is vibrant and fun.
+It’s really important that the center is vibrant and fun.
 Dress-up days, lunches, incentives… all of this makes the agents love their workplace, enjoy coming to work and being part of a “family”.
 Equally important is reward and recognition from a performance perspective.
 A lot of the time, companies focus on the high achievers.
-This is important, however, you will find rewarding people for improvement drives the right behaviours and increases performance which is what you would see in any centre focused on continuous improvement.
+This is important; however, you will find rewarding people for improvement drives the right behaviors and increases performance which is what you would see in any center focused on continuous improvement.

 You need the engagement, the monitoring, and the follow-through.
 You need to get the agents buy-in to be able to identify what they need to change in order to improve their performance and then measure that against last month’s results.
 If that didn’t work then you need to revisit why, or try something different; with a continuous improvement cycle.

 I personally believe you should measure the number of sales and conversion rate to overall leads.
 You need to look at occupancy, adherence, service levels and cancellation metrics.
 If all of these are being achieved or exceeded, then there is not much more to look at.
 AHT is important to monitor and manage when required, however, if agents are ticking all the boxes with the other data then your KPIs will be achieved.

 The management team need to keep their finger on the pulse.
 When I was a sales manager I could tell if we were making sales or not by the sound on the floor.
 There was a particular hum you could almost feel.